Possession of Methamphetamine in Florida

 Driver's License Suspension

-Pursuant to Florida Statute 322.055, any person convicted of Possession of Meth will have their driver’s license or driving privilege revoked for two years by the Florida DHSMV.
+Pursuant to Florida Statute 322.055, any person convicted of Possession of Meth will have their driver’s license or driving privilege revoked for one year by the Florida DHSMV.

 Defenses to Methamphetamine Possession